 And that's all, now you have a fully reliable, fast and easy to implement Splash screen!

-Now, some of benefits of these method.
+Now, some of the benefits of this method.

 - Easy to implement in any kind of project.

-- No additional classes, timers or activities.
+- No additional classes, timers, or activities.

 - Minor changes in the Styles.